wikimatze/vimfiles/mappings.md

 - `zw` ... remove a word from the dictionary
 - `<C-x>s` ... scan backwards from current cursor position in insert mode for errors
 - `:set spelllang` ... activate the spell checker
-- `set spelling=de_20` ... setting the spell-language to 'neue deutsche Rechtschreibung'
+- `:set spelling=de_20` ... setting the spell-language to 'neue deutsche Rechtschreibung'
-- `set spelling=de_19` ... setting the spell-language to 'alte deutsche Rechtschreibung'
+- `:set spelling=de_19` ... setting the spell-language to 'alte deutsche Rechtschreibung'

 # Text object